akintunero/vulnerable-telecoms-portal/README.md

 - **Username**: `root`
 - **Password**: `your_password`

+**Hint**: The database password might be visible in the configuration files.
+Check for any hardcoded credentials.

 ## 🚨 Security Notice

 ⚠️ **This application contains intentional vulnerabilities for educational purposes.
 Do not deploy to production environments.**

+**Important**: This project is designed to run exclusively within Docker containers.
+The vulnerabilities are intentionally placed and should only be exploited in controlled, isolated environments.

 ## 📝 Features